 Figure 1.
-Laboratory confirmed COVID-19 cases by epidemiological week and source (HSC Laboratory testing and the National Testing Programme), 2020
+Laboratory confirmed COVID-19 cases by epidemiological week and source (HSC Laboratory testing and the National Testing Programme), 2020-21

 Figure 1 represents the number of new weekly cases reported to the PHA (bars) and the cumulative number of cases (dashed line).
 Reporting is likely to be incomplete for the most recent week due to natural delays in samples reaching the labs, being tested and the information being reported.
+From week 40 there was an initial increase in cases, peaking at week 42 and followed by a decrease to week 45.
+The number of weekly cases peaked in week 53.